w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 just need to generate a key pair.
 The public key can be the identity that can be shared with anybody to send you messages or assets, while the private key is used to access your account, sign messages, transfer funds, edit identity details, etc. [Keeping your private key secure](./scams.md) is essential to avoid identity theft or consequent loss of funds.
-Currently, scams are one of the main factors hindering web3 adoption.
+Scams are one of the main factors hindering web3 adoption.
 No legitimate person or entity will ever ask you to share your private key, and those who attempt to do so are likely trying to steal your digital identity and anything you own related to it.